 The hero returns from the journey transformed from the rigorous challenges he faced along the way.
 George Lucas used the Hero’s Journey as a template when writing “Star Wars.”
 If you would like to learn more about the mythology behind the movie, watch George Lucas’s interview with Bill Moyers.

 The Hero’s Journey structure has qualities that can make a story visionary.
 In the Apotheosis stage, the hero faces death and slays the enemy.
-The ordeal leads to an expansion of consciousness.
-Sound familiar? … Continue reading
+The ordeal leads to an expansion … Continue reading

 Changing the WordPress theme once you’ve invested valuable time and energy into building and customizing your author website is not advisable.
 I know because, as I’ve mentioned in previous posts, I learn things the hard way.